tomwhite007/angular-white-label-architecture-demo/README.md

 ## Todo

+use extends OutputEvent<unknown> to give better descrition to types on outputEvent() Try typing OutputEvent so that the name is defined as well

-1. Add readme comments
+Add readme comments
-2. Create marbles tests on Component Store repo
+Create marbles tests on Component Store repo
-3. Add unit tests to lib
+Add unit tests to lib

 ## Ideas